sbts/matrix_bash_bot/README.md

                       : ######################################################################################
                       : Configuration and Stored State are first obtained from the defaults in the script : Then read from ~/.matrix-bash-bot.rc
+                      : NOTE: the location of the rc file can be overridden by setting environment variable : matrix_bash_bot_rc
+                      : before running or sourcing matrix-bashbot.sh
                       : Then read from $StateFile
                       : Each source overrides the previous one.
                       : $StateFile is stored in /tmp and is normally deleted on reboot